 In this article, you will learn more about current AI hardware.
-We'll explain the current hype surrounding neural processing units called NPUs and whether you really need a graphics card with AI capabilities, like the GeForce RTX 3090.
-By the way, the Nvidia A100, priced at over 20 000 euros, isn't suitable for a gaming PC ;-)
+We'll explain the current hype surrounding neural processing units called NPUs and whether you really need a graphics card with AI functions like the GeForce RTX 3090.
+By the way, the Nvidia A100, at a price of over 20,000 Euros, is not suitable for a gaming PC ;-)

-By the end of this article, you should understand whether it's time to jump on this hype-train, or if using artificial intelligence in the large clouds of OpenAI, Google, or Meta is still the better decision for now.
+At the end of this article, you should understand whether it's time to jump on this bandwagon or hype-train, or if using artificial intelligence in the large clouds of OpenAI, Google, or Meta is still the better decision for now.

 What is an NPU or TPU?

 Explanations of the different working methods of CPUs and GPUs can already be found on our site.
-The development of AI shows that chip manufacturers quickly adapt to specialized tasks.
+The development of AI shows that chip manufacturers are quickly adapting to specialized tasks.
 The greatest technical challenge of our time is artificial intelligence.
-Therefore, it's no surprise that a third type of processor has been designed specifically for this field.
-These are called "Neural Processing Units" (NPU) or Google's "Tensor Processing Units" (TPU).
-For those who want to delve deeper into tensor calculations, tensor chips, and their differences from other processors, we recommend, among others, this scientific paper on the topic - note: knowledge of mathematics can be helpful!
+Hence, it's not surprising that a third type of processor has been designed for this specific area.
+These are the "Neural Processing Unit" (NPU) or Google's "Tensor Processing Unit" (TPU).
+For those who want to delve deeper into tensor calculations, tensor chips, and their differences from other processors, we can recommend this scientific paper on the subject - beware: knowledge of mathematics doesn't hurt!

-We'll keep this brief.
-NPUs and TPUs were developed for the specific demands of machine learning.
-They are about quickly training neural networks and rapidly executing the trained models.
+We'll keep this summary brief.
+NPUs as well as TPUs were developed for the specific requirements of machine learning.
+It's about quickly training neural networks and executing trained models swiftly.
 For this, data parallelization is particularly important.
-In this regard, graphics cards also excel.
-Both types of processors can divide task packages very well and send them to different cores for simultaneous processing.
-CPUs, on the other hand, work more serially, i.e., one task after another - naturally per core or thread.
+This is where graphics cards also shine.
+Both types of processors can divide task packages very well and send them to various cores for simultaneous processing.
+CPUs, on the other hand, work more serially, meaning one task after another - of course, per core or thread.

 However, NPUs have a significant advantage over GPUs.
-They can execute simple tasks with high repetition potential (e.g., matrix calculations) much faster.
+They can perform simple tasks with high repetition potential (e.g., matrix calculations) much faster.

-In addition to parallel and repetitive task processing, neural processors are also designed for low energy consumption and high data throughput.
-The goal here is to enable the fastest possible data exchange with various memories, like DRAM.
+Neural processors, besides parallel and repetitive task processing, are also designed for low energy consumption and high data throughput.
+The goal is to enable the fastest possible data exchange with various memories, like DRAM.
 Therefore, they aim for the highest possible memory bandwidth.

 ---|---|---|